dominicventura19/StatsAnimalShelter/README.md

-These were the guidelines that needed to be followed based off the data a team chose.
+These were the guidelines that needed to be followed based off the data teams chose.
 Teams only did time series, multi-nomial logit, or Poisson GLM.
 My team did a mix of time series and multi-nomial logit.
 Not everything from the multi-nomial logit section was required to be answered for my group since we also did time series analysis.

 If using time series data:
   1. Explain what you’re planning to do.
 Would it be studying/forecasting of a particular time series variable (or multiple variables)?
 Or analyzing relationships between multiple time series variables?